tyrcho/blog/_posts/2017-02-24-property-based-testing-google-hashcode.md

 ### Shrinking

 ScalaCheck can perform "shrinking" on the instances generated which fail your test.
+This gives you better error messages with simpler instances.

-It does it automatically for basic types (Lists, Int ...) but you need to provide a Shrinker for your own classes :
+It does it automatically for basic types (`List`s, `Int` ...) but you need to provide a `Shrink`er for your own classes.
+It's rather simple when you reuse the existing `shrink` method which takes a Tuple.

 ```scala
 implicit val shrinkSlice: Shrink[Slice] = Shrink {